Em-ee24/tkinter-notepad/README.md

 ## What this project is about:

 This is a small project which is meant for editing text files.
-This was made as a fun project.

 ## Requirements: